-Commencing on the date that our securities are first listed on the Nasdaq Capital Market, we have agreed to pay an affiliate of our Chairman and Chief Executive Officer a total of \$10,000 per month for office space, utilities and secretarial and administrative services.
+Commencing on the date that our securities are first listed on the Nasdaq Capital Market, we have agreed to pay an affiliate of our Chairman and Chief Executive Officer a total of \$10,000 per month for 6 months for office space, utilities and secretarial and administrative services.
+After such date, such space, utilities and secretarial and administrative services will be provided to us free of charge.
 Upon completion of our initial business combination or our liquidation, we will cease paying these monthly fees.